Content Curation Above Average is More Than Mindlessly Sharing Links

 Ideally you already craft a headline that shows how you deliver the additional value.
 Such content curation forms are:

-I can’t spend much time on researching new sites to get inspiration so I love the short list of sometimes as few as just three sites a week you have to take a look at.
+I can’t spend much time on researching new sites to get inspiration so I love such a short list of a few sites a week.
+Of course it also works as a daily:

 Curation is not just sharing.
 It’s selecting